GreatCowBASIC/Help/output/md/other_directives.md

-The table below shows two special directives that support the mapping for one variable or bit to anoher variable or bit.
-This is useful when creating portable code or libraries to ensure GCBASIC
+The table below shows two special directives that support mapping one variable or bit to another variable or bit.
+This is useful when creating portable code or libraries, to ensure GCBASIC can find an equivalent register or bit even when its exact name differs between microcontrollers.